 Pro forma net tangible book value per share after this offering is determined by subtracting our total liabilities from the total book value of our tangible assets and dividing the difference by the number of shares of Class A common stock deemed to be outstanding, after giving effect to the Transactions, including this offering and the application of the proceeds from this offering as described in "Use of Proceeds," and the Assumed Redemption.
-Our pro forma net tangible book value as of after this offering would have been approximately a deficit of \$ million, or \$ per share of Class A common stock.
+Our pro forma net tangible book value as of March 31, 2020, after giving effect to this offering would have been approximately a deficit of \$ million, or \$ per share of Class A common stock.
 This amount represents an immediate increase in pro forma net tangible book value of \$ per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$ per share to new investors purchasing shares of Class A common stock in this offering.
 We determine dilution by subtracting the pro forma net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of Class A common stock.
 The following table illustrates this dilution:

-Assumed initial public offering price per share \$ Pro forma net tangible book value (deficit) per share as of , before this offering \$ Increase per share attributable to new investors in this offering \$ Pro forma net tangible book value (deficit) per share after this offering Dilution per share to new Class A common stock investors in this offering \$ Diation per share to new Class A common stock investors in this offering ф
+Assumed initial public offering price per share \$ Pro forma net tangible book value (deficit) per share as of March 31, 2020 before this offering \$ Increase per share attributable to new investors in this offering \$ Pro forma net tangible book value (deficit) per share after this offering Dilution per share to new Class A common stock investors in this offering \$